Drago-03/Luna-MCP-Services/README.md

 	return {"echo": message}
 ```

+Guidelines:

-1. Return JSON-serializable data only.
+- Return JSON-serializable data only.
+- Keep execution under a few seconds for good UX.
+- Avoid side-effects in tools you expose publicly.

 ---